brainhack-princeton/handbook/docs/content_pages/glossary.rst

 .. glossary::

-	Container
-		some software including all its dependencies bundled into a package to be able to run the software in multiple computing environments
+    container
+		self-contained virtual computing environment that includes all dependencies for increased portability and reproducibility; see Docker and Singularity

 	HPC
-		high-performance computing

-	Docker/Singularity
-		platform to deliver software package (https://www.docker.com/)
+		high-performance computing; using large-scale computing resources over long periods of time to accomplish a task; sometimes referred to as high-throughput computing (HTC); see parallelization

+    HTC
+        high-throughput computing; using large-scale computing resources over long periods of time to accomplish a task; sometimes referred to as high-performance computing (HPC); see parallelization

+    parallelization
+        type of computing where multiple sub-tasks are carried out simultaneously, typically by assigning sub-tasks to different CPUs or threads; see job scheduler

+    CPU
+        central processing unit

+    GPU
+        TODO

+    RAM
+        TODO

+    Docker
+		platform using for packaging software and computing environments into containers (https://www.docker.com/); typically used on personal computers, but not on multi-user servers due to requiring root privileges; see container and Singularity

+    OS
+        operating system (e.g., Linux, MacOS, Windows)

+    virtualization
+        see container; OS-level virtualization vs. virtual machine

+    virtual machine
+        e.g., Vagrant, VirtualBox

-	Job scheduler (slurm)
+    job scheduler
-		computer application that enables scheduling your script to be ran by a computing cluster (e.g. slurm)

-	Terminal
-		interface for typing commands
+		software that manages tasks submitted by multiple users on a high-performance computing cluster; e.g., Slurm, PBS, HTCondor

+    terminal
+		command-line interface for interacting with a computer (or shell); somtimes referred to as a terminal emulator; see command line

-	Command line
+    command line
-		typing commands directly into a terminal, often used to do tasks easier remotely and/or automatic (compared to a GUI)
+		interface for processing commands to a computer as lines of text; somtimes referred to as command-line interface (CLI); see terrminal, and compare to GUI)

     GUI
 		graphical user interface

     Vim
-		*to be added*

-	Mounting the cluster
-		ability to access files directly that are saved on a remotely located set of high performance computers (i.e. cluster)
+		extension of the "vi" text editor; commonly used on Linux systems; exit Vim by pressing "esc" then ":" then "x" (save and exit) or "q" (exit without saving) then "return"; see text editor

+    mount
+		mounting remote storage volumes allows you to interact with data stored on a server using local computing resources; particularly useful for visualization; on Mac, using Finder > Go > Connect to server; on Linux, use sshfs

     SSH
-		a secure channel to access a computer remotely
+		secure shell; a secure connection to a remote computer

-	Cluster
+    cluster
-		set of connected high performing computers that can be accessed to get more computing power
+		group of networked high-performance computers that can be remotely accessed for incraased computing power; see HPC aand server

-	Bash
+    bash
-		command language
+		Bourne-again shell; a commonly-used Unix command language

-	Text editor
+    text editor
-		what you need for editing python scripts in an easy way (outside of terminal) -- pycharm, sublime, spyder, etc.
+		application for editing scripts in an easy way (outside of terminal); e.g., vim, Emacs, gedit, nano, Sublime, Atom

+    IDE
+        integrated development environment; software that integrates a code editor, debugger, compiler, interpreter etc; e.g., PyCharm, Spyder, Jupyter Lab

     tmux
-		allows terminal session to remain active without being visible
+		terminal multiplexer that allows you to attach and detach from persistent sessions on a remote server; also screen

+    server
+        TODO

+    shell
+        sh, bash, csh, tcshr

 MRI Acquisition
 ---------------